OpenXiangShan/xfuzz/README.md

 ## Usage

 This is a Rust project.
+To install Rust, please see [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
 After the installation of Rust, please run `cargo install cargo-make` to install the cargo-make library.

 The [Makefile](Makefile) provides some simple commands to build the target `libfuzzer.a`.